I’m in Norway today.

 It’s this fresh snow, light and bright and clean, falling all around me.
 It's this perfectly proportioned drinking glass sitting to my left.
 It’s also this fire, snapping and cracking and making my gray wool sweater smell like winter as I write a letter you wont read for another decade.

 Beauty is in you, too.
 Of course.
 It’s been there since you were born.
 In your bones, in your skin, in the way you move and think and love.
 The only upkeep required is that you stay open and curious.
-And then, just be.

-I love you, fierce beautiful one.
+I love you, wild beautiful one.